danog/MadelineProtoDocs/docs/docs/UPDATES.md

 /**
  * Event handler class.
  *
- * All properties are automatically stored in the database.
+ * All properties mentioned in __sleep are automatically persisted in the database.
  */
 class MyEventHandler extends EventHandler
 {